Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - ✅ **NEW**: Haptic analytics and usage statistics
   - ✅ **NEW**: Test patterns functionality for user preference setup

-## Epic 5: User Onboarding & Profile Management ✅ COMPLETED
+## Epic 5: User Onboarding & Profile Management

-**User Story**: As a new user, I can complete onboarding quickly and understand the app's value. ✅ COMPLETED
+**User Story**: As a new user, I can complete onboarding quickly and understand the app's value.

 - **Enhanced Acceptance Criteria**:
   - The onboarding process consists of maximum 5 intuitive screens with progress indicators